 The second phase includes the submittal of the Expenditure Report, which is due six months following the end of the local jurisdiction's fiscal year per the Ordinance.
-All local jurisdictions must submit their expenditure reportExpenditure Reports annually by December 31.
-OCTA staff typically holds a workshop in July/August to go over the eligibility requirements for submitting an expenditure reportExpenditure Report that is compliant with the Ordinance.
-The OCTA Finance department reviews expenditure reportExpenditure Reports.
-However, OCTA receipt and review of Expenditure Reports does not constitute or confirm OCTA's acceptance or approval of the reporting provided in the Expenditure report itself, which is ultimately subject to audit review.
+All local jurisdictions must submit their Expenditure Report annually by December 31.
+OCTA staff typically holds a workshop in July/August to go over the eligibility requirements for submitting an Expenditure Report that is compliant with the Ordinance.
+The OCTA Finance department reviews Expenditure Reports.
+However, OCTA's receipt and review of Expenditure Reports does not constitute or confirm OCTA's acceptance or approval of the reporting provided in the Expenditure Report itself, which is ultimately subject to audit review.